 This field indicates a reason for failure or a modifier for a partially successful operation and SHALL be present in responses that return a Result Status of Failure.
-In such a case the Result Reason SHALL be set as specified in Section 11.
-It is OPTIONAL in any response that returns a Result Status of Success.
+In such a case the Result Reason SHALL be set as specified in Section 11, It is OPTIONAL in any response that returns a Result Status of Success.
 The following defined values are defined for this field:

-- Item not found A requested object was not found or did not exist. - Response too large The response to a request would exceed the Maximum Response Size in the request. - Authentication not successful The authentication information in the request was not able to be validated, or there was no authentication information in the request when there SHOULD have been. - Invalid message The request message was not understood by the server. - Operation not supported The operation requested by the request message is not supported by the server. - Missing data The operation requires additional OPTIONAL information in the request, which was not present. - Invalid field Some data item in the request has an invalid value. - Feature not supported An OPTIONAL feature specified in the request is not supported. - Operation canceled by requester The operation was asynchronous, and the operation was canceled by the Cancel operation before it completed successfully. - Cryptographic failure The operation failed due to a cryptographic error. - Illegal operation The client requested an operation that was not able to be performed with the specified parameters. - Permission denied The client does not have permission to perform the requested operation. - Object archived The object SHALL be recovered from the archive before performing the operation. - General failure The request failed for a reason other than the defined reasons above.
+- Item not found A requested object was not found or did not exist. - Response too large The response to a request would exceed the Maximum Response Size in the request. - Authentication not successful The authentication information in the request was not able to be validated, or there was no authentication information in the request when there SHOULD have been. - Invalid message The request message was not understood by the server. - Operation not supported The operation requested by the request message is not supported by the server. - Missing data The operation requires additional OPTIONAL information in the request, which was not present. - Invalid field Some data item in the request has an invalid value. - Feature not supported An OPTIONAL feature specified in the request is not supported. - Operation canceled by requester The operation was asynchronous, and the operation was canceled by the Cancel operation before it completed successfully. - Cryptographic failure The operation failed due to a cryptographic error. - Illegal operation The client requested an operation that was not able to be performed with the specified parameters. - Permission denied The client does not have permission to perform the requested operation. - Object archived The object SHALL be recovered from the archive before performing the operation. - Index Out of Bounds The client tried to set more instances than the server supports of an attribute that MAY have multiple instances.